ALphastrEAM5/golang2/README.md

 # go-example-launcher-app
+This is very useful application
 Golang application to be used in the launcher